-A cantilever flat screen TV stand is a more modern innovation.
+A flat screen TV stand with a mount is a more modern innovation.

-Also known as a TV mount stand, they can provide the shelf space and compact design of a more traditional TV stand, combined with the ability to hang a HDTV as if it were wall-mounted.
+Also known as a TV mount stand, they can provide the shelf space and compact design of a more traditional TV stand, combined with the ability to hang an TV as if it were wall-mounted.
 This can also provide you with more room for your hardware underneath the TV.

-It is important that you buy the right cantilever stand for the size HDTV that you have, and as you shop around you will see the specifications that each stand is designed for.
+It is important that you buy the right mount stand for the size TV that you have, and as you shop around you will see the specifications that each stand is designed for.

 This type of stand can also allow you to have the TV at a greater height when compared to a glass or wooden stand - which will often offer a lower viewing position when the TV is in place.

 The picture here shows the TransDeco TD600ES TV stand.

 This model is useful as it comes with shelving for installing your AV equipment underneath the TV.
 You can buy models with different amounts of shelves to suit the equipment that you have.

-Go here for more detailed information on the cantilever flat screen TV stand.
+Go here for more detailed information on TV stands with mounts.

 Whichever type of TV stand that you choose, there are a number of general considerations which you should think about while you are making your decision.